Collinsville unveils plans for new large-scale commercial development

 A spacious restaurant area offering indoor and outdoor dining is included in the current project plans for the Shoppes, along with a large office space to accommodate small businesses and organizations offering medical services.

-The property will also play host to 11 acres of outparcel lots for sale to those companies interested in building their own facility on location.
-Additionally, the site will include a mini storage facility available to local residents.
+The property will also play host to 11 acres of lots for sale to those companies interested in building their own facility on location.
+Additionally, the site will feature several mini storage units for local residents to use.

-Stringer said she is excited to see dirt move on the development, which will serve as the first in the area to offer a range of services in demand from locals and frequent travelers along both major neighboring highways.
+Stringer said she is excited to see dirt move on the development, which will serve as the first in the area to offer a range of services to meet the demand of locals and frequent travelers along both major neighboring highways.

 “(This) is an example of a transparent project that included the community and the City of Collinsville from the beginning stages of the deign process,” she said.
 “I am looking forward to announcing many more activities, developments and revitalizations in the Collinsville area in the near future.”